Tito Puente: The Simpsons

 Puente appeared in the two-part whodunit drama "Who Shot Mr. Burns?" in the sixth season finale and seventh season premiere of American comedy cartoon show The Simpsons in 1995.
 In the shows, Puente joins Springfield Elementary School as a music teacher after the school discovers it is located over an oil well.
 However, Mr. Burns manages to pump the oil first, which makes him the legal owner of the well.
 This causes the school to fall into debt with budget cuts to the music and maintenance departments, causing Puente to lose his job.
 When Burns is later shot, Puente becomes one of the prime suspects but manages to clear himself by performing one of his songs for Chief Wiggum.
 Seven alternative endings were filmed of various characters shooting Burns; Puente is one of the alternates.
 Although all endings were animated, the ending of Maggie Simpson shooting Burns was the ending chosen to air.

-The Emmy-nominated song "Señor Burns" from the episode is featured on the 1999 album Go Simpsonic with The Simpsons.
+The Emmy-nominated song "Señor Burns" from the episode is featured on both the 1997 album Songs in the Key of Springfield and the 1999 album Go Simpsonic with The Simpsons.

-Associated acts

-Eddie Torres (born July 3, 1950), also known as "The Mambo King", is a salsa dance instructor and choreographer.
-Torres is most known for his association with Puente.
-Torres' technique developed from various sources including Afro-Cuban son, mambo, and North American jazz dance.
-His dancing is characterized by sharp, clean movements and a strong connection to the rhythm of the music.